styleguidist/react-styleguidist/docs/Documenting.md

 ## Usage examples and Readme files

 Styleguidist will look for any `Readme.md` or `ComponentName.md` files in the component’s folder and display them.
 Any code block with a language tag of `js`, `jsx` or `javascript` will be rendered as a React component with an interactive playground.
+For backwards compatibility, code blocks without a language tag are also rendered in this way.
+It is recommended to always use the proper language tag for new documentation.

     React component example: